- Best Time to Visit Sundarbans Tiger Reserve

 An ideal time to visit is between October & March.
 Best time for birders would be from December till the end of February.

-Highlight Species - Sundarban Tiger Reserve
+Highlight Species of Sundarban Tiger Reserve

 - Masked Finfoot